back to top

 Theoretically, the first polo match was played in Persia around 2,500 years ago.
 After a period of time, people thought that the equestrian sport was created by contending tribesmen of Central Asia.
-However, the polo game, played by tribesmen was an unorganised and rough version of polo .
+However, the polo game, played by tribesmen was an unorganized and rough version of polo .
 Eventually, the sport got hold by the kings as a method to coach their cavalries.
 Ergo, even at present, the factual origin of the sport is unknown.

-Moreover, as suggested by scholars and historians, the richest accounts of polo can be traced through Indian, Persian and Chinese literature as well.
+Moreover, as suggested by scholars and historians, the richest accounts of polo can be traced through Indian, Persian, and Chinese literature as well.

 Polo Game in India

 In the year 1860, two British soldiers Lieutenant Joe Sherer and Captain Robert Stewart had a pleasant sojourn in Manipur (North-Eastern State of India).
 During the stay, they witnessed some locals playing a game on horseback, chasing and hitting a ball with a stick.
 On the other hand, being professional horsemen themselves, the soldiers got fascinated with the play.
 Subsequently, after arriving back to Kolkata from Manipur with the reminiscent of the game, perhaps, being their base camp at that time, Lt.
 Sherer and Capt.
-Stuart put forth an idea of making it a proper sport.
-Finally, goal posts were planted, 4 team members per team were decided, and the Calcutta polo Club was established in 1860 at the dispersion of the two soldiers.
+Stuart put forth the idea of making it a proper sport.
+Finally, goalposts were planted, 4 team members per team were decided, and the Calcutta polo Club was established in 1860 at the dispersion of the two soldiers.

 Likewise, after the advent of the Englishmen in India, the game of polo was organized and later, made popular in the country.

 The fulcrum of polo in India was established in 1892 as the Indian Polo Association (IPA).
 There were some famous polo teams at that time, such as the team of Alwar, Bhopal, Bikaner, Jaipur, Hyderabad, and many others as well.
-But, the best among them were the Central India Horse, Prince Albert Victor Own Cavalry, and the 10th Royal Hussars.
+But, the best among them were the Central India Horse, Prince Albert Victor’s Own Cavalry, and the 10th Royal Hussars.

 Also read: POLO LEGACY OF LORD MOUNTBATTEN